sndrake/StatsWorkshop/StatsWorkshop.md

 First and foremost, you can use a two-way ANOVA if and only if you have exactly two independent factors (or variables).
 If you only have one independent variable, you must instead use a one-way ANOVA.

 ANOVAs have two main assumptions.
-If your data does not follow these assumptions, this is not the test you should be using either; instead, you will need to use a [WORD] test.
+If your data does not follow these assumptions, this is not the test you should be using either; instead, you will need to use a non-parametric test.

 1. **Normality:** Your data is normally distributed: you should see a bellcurve or, if your data is linear, the points should not be far off a predictor line.
 2. **Homogeneity of variance:** Each group in your sample should show equal amounts of variance.
 This means that if you have one group with huge differences and another group with smaller differences, you should not use an ANOVA.